Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to using all possible methods or strategies, often in a clever or deceitful manner.
-The phrase doesn't refer to an actual book of tricks but uses the concept of a "book" metaphorically to represent all possible actions.
+The idiom doesn't refer to an actual book of tricks but uses the concept of a "book" metaphorically to represent all possible actions.

 Origin: